-The goal of the NCAA Weight Management Program is to assist student-athletes in the selection of a healthy and appropriate weight classification and prevent unhealthy weight management practices through education and best practices.
+The goal of the NCAA Weight Management Program is to assist wrestlers in the selection of a healthy and appropriate weight classification and prevent unhealthy weight management practices through education and best practices.

-It is important that coaches and student-athletes practice and monitor the best practices established for proper weight management.
-If the goal is weight loss, then student-athletes should be informed that removing body fat is a slow process and should be supported with a health care team to help accomplish the goal in a safe and supervised manner.
-The student-athlete and appropriate medical personnel, including members of the institution's athletic medical staff, registered dietitian, and with consultation from the coach, should agree upon weight loss goals.
+It is important that coaches and wrestlers practice and monitor the best practices established for proper weight management.
+If the goal is weight loss, then wrestlers should be informed that removing body fat is a slow process and should be supported with a health care team to help accomplish the goal in a safe and supervised manner.
+The wrestler and appropriate medical personnel, including members of the institution's athletic medical staff, registered dietitian, and with consultation from the coach, should agree upon weight loss goals.